daca-github/python-phase-3-cli-project-final/README.md

     ```
 ### Usage

-1. After following the installation, run the following command
+1. After following the installation, make your way to the lib folder
     ```sh
+    $ cd lib
+    ```

+2. Run the following command to run the CLI
+    ```sh
     $ python cli.py
     ```

-2. Follow the instructions in the CLI
+2. Click on any of the options and enjoy!

 ### Contributors